“Why don’t you just teleport us there? It would be a lot faster,” Jesse said as he fastened his seatbelt in the passenger seat.

 As we got out of Wynona’s expensive car, we headed straight into the mansion.
 There, we were greeted by Wynona’s butler.

 “May I have your coats, sirs?”
 An elderly man asked with a straight posture and ironed uniform.
 He held out a gloved hand as he waited.

-“The coats stay with us, thank you,” Jessie said with a smile.
+“The coats stay with us, thank you,” Jesse said with a smile.

 The butler bowed and led us to a large drawing room where the guests were.
 All except Lady Bernadette.

 “Oh, there they are,” my mother said as we entered the room.
 Dr. Pierce was sitting with my parents who were awaiting our arrival.

 “Wynona insisted on driving,” Jesse said with a slight jest.
 “We’ll teleport next time.”